Superworld: Reception

-Jon Sutherland reviewed Superworld for White Dwarf #51, giving it an overall rating of 7 out of 10, and stated that "This represents an intelligent attempt to provide a playable format for a difficult topic to simulate.
-The only rules that I have ever seen with anything like this in scope was the Golden Heroes FRP which may soon be available in a modified form from GW."
+In White Dwarf #51, Jon Sutherland stated, "This represents an intelligent attempt to provide a playable format for a difficult topic to simulate."
+Sutherland concluded by giving this game overall rating of 7 out of 10, saying, "The only rules that I have ever seen with anything like this in scope was the Golden Heroes FRP which may soon be available in a modified form from [Games Workshop]."

-Russell Grant Collins reviewed Superworld for Different Worlds magazine and stated that "I am going to use Superworld as the main game I run, although if I had not been between Champions universes, I might not have switched.
-If you are looking for a superhero role-playing game, this game is worth looking at.
+In Issue 33 of Different Worlds, Russell Grant Collins commented, "I am going to use Superworld as the main game I run, although if I had not been between Champions universes, I might not have switched."
+Collins concluded, "If you are looking for a superhero role-playing game, this game is worth looking at.
 If you are running a campaign using another system, you should probably buy this game as a reference, even if you do not think that you will use it as your main system.
 Now, Chaosium, how about some support material, like a villain book or some modules?"

-Steve Marsh reviewed Superworld in Ares Magazine #17 and commented that "The game is anything but chaotic, but should create change in any gaming group that sees it.
+In Ares #17, Steve Marsh noted "The game is anything but chaotic, but should create change in any gaming group that sees it.
 It is well done, and worth the price."